gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-visualizing-the-camera.md

 [less code more fun](webgl-less-code-more-fun.html) as it uses the library mentioned there so as to unclutter the example.
-If you don't understand when a function named `twgl.setBuffersAndAttributes` what it means to set the buffers and attributes, or when a function named `twgl.setUniforms` what it means to set uniforms, etc... then you should probably to go further back and [read the fundamentals](webgl-fundamentals.html).
+If you don't understand what buffers, vertex arrays, and attributes are or when a function named `twgl.setUniforms` what it means to set uniforms, etc... then you should probably to go further back and [read the fundamentals](webgl-fundamentals.html).